+We recommend being well rested and having a good breakfast on the morning of the surgery.
 We recommend washing your hair the night before or the morning of the surgery, as your wound and initial dressing must remain dry for the first 24 hours.
 We also suggest you wear loose fitting, comfortable clothing.